Herbal teas during pregnancy and breastfeeding

 There are reports that some herbal teas should be avoided during pregnancy and breastfeeding as they may not be safe for you or your baby.
 Ask your doctor or midwife about herbal teas that should be avoided.

-Teas where there is insufficient information about safety
+Teas where there is not enough information about safety

-Chamomile tea: A cup of chamomile tea before bed may relax you.
-However, there is a suggestion it could stimulate your uterus or lead to circulation problems in your baby.
+- A cup of chamomile tea before bed may relax you.
+However, there is a suggestion it could stimulate your uterus or lead to circulation problems for your baby.
 Higher rates of preterm labour and miscarriage have also been reported.
-It’s best to avoid drinking chamomile tea in large quantities.
+It is best to avoid drinking chamomile tea in large quantities.

-Dandelion tea: There isn’t enough information on dandelion tea to know whether it’s safe in pregnancy or breastfeeding.
+- There isn’t enough information on dandelion tea to know whether it is safe to drink while pregnant or breastfeeding.

-Rose hip tea: There isn’t enough information on rose hip tea to know whether it’s safe in pregnancy or breastfeeding.
+- There isn’t enough information on rose hip tea to know whether it is safe to drink while pregnant or breastfeeding.

 Resources and support